Ifycode-experiments/ESM-api-boilerplate-template/README.md

 ````
 npm start
 ````
-**Note:** Incase you see an error message in the terminal, the next sections will address how you can set up your mongoDB connection successfully.
+**Note:** Incase you see an error message in the terminal, the next sections will guide you on how to set up your mongoDB connection successfully.

 ## MongoDB connection options
 There are two monogoDB connection options already setup for you to choose from: